Welcoming a dog into your family can be a big decision. You must find a breed that works well with your space, routine, and personality.

 This means, if introduced early, they will love the company of other dogs.
 Having two dogs will also help to disperse some of that excess energy.

-Collies are typically around 22 inches at the shoulder, whereas Greyhounds normally reach up to 30 inches.
+Collies are around 22 inches at the shoulder, whereas Greyhounds normally reach up to 30 inches.
 Your dog could be anything in between these heights.

 Again, your dog could be anything in between this.

 Border Collies are the standard black and white coloring; however, Greyhounds can come in any color from black, white, brindle, or a mix of two or three colors.